davhunt/instruments/chexi/readme.md

 ### Translations
 The translation of the parent-and-teacher report into Spanish for US/Latin America was performed by members of the NDCLab in 2021.
+Several missing accents were identified and corrected in April 2023.
 Included is a .csv file providing transparency on the translation process.
 Please report any issues with the CHEXI translations by posting an issue in this GitHub repository.

 ### References